Open-IX/BCOP/IX_Connections/BCOP-IX_Connections.md

 	a.
 Some Exchanges also offer Reseller ports (in combination with Remote Peering).
 An accredited carrier connects one port to the Exchange and sells multiple Remote Peering connection on this link.
 Reselling enables Participants to become a member via the carrier at the Exchange without the need of paying for a direct connection to the Exchange.

-	*￼Example: If the accredited carrier gets one 10G connection, he is allowed to sell 10 times 1 Gbps, 100 times 100 Mbps or 1000 times 10 Mbps connections to potential Participants.
+	*Example: If the accredited carrier gets one 10G connection, he is allowed to sell 10 times 1 Gbps, 100 times 100 Mbps or 1000 times 10 Mbps connections to potential Participants.
 However, the reseller port must not be oversubscribed.*

-3) ￼**Confirm transmission characteristics of Layer 1 connectivity** – when connecting to an Exchange for the first time, it is recommended to take a set of baseline readings to use for later comparisons ￼in the event of link issues.
+3) **Confirm transmission characteristics of Layer 1 connectivity** – when connecting to an Exchange for the first time, it is recommended to take a set of baseline readings to use for later comparisons in the event of link issues.
 Specifically, link integrity should be verified and recorded.

-	a. ￼*Fiber Connection* – Power readings on transmit and receive should be taken with an ￼Optical Power Meter (OPM) and recorded for reference.
-Any questionable readings ￼should be addressed before putting traffic on the link.
+	a. *Fiber Connection* – Power readings on transmit and receive should be taken with an Optical Power Meter (OPM) and recorded for reference.
+Any questionable readings should be addressed before putting traffic on the link.
 	b. *Copper Connection* - Continuity testing should be performed and output recorded for reference.
 As with fiber, any questionable readings should be addressed before putting traffic on the link.
-	c. ￼*Both Fiber and Copper Connections* – once the physical connection has been established, further baseline data should be gathered at the interface.
+	c. *Both Fiber and Copper Connections* – once the physical connection has been established, further baseline data should be gathered at the interface.
 Specifically, a lack of errors (CRC/Framing/Input/Output/Drops, etc.) should be observed and, if not, addressed before putting traffic on the link.

-4. **￼Properly label connections** – all connection components should be properly labeled for easy identification using your standard naming conventions.
-This includes fiber/copper runs, patch ￼panels, interfaces and connected devices.
+4. **Properly label connections** – all connection components should be properly labeled for easy identification using your standard naming conventions.
+This includes fiber/copper runs, patch panels, interfaces and connected devices.

 5. **Create an As-Built of your connection** - a current configuration document will become invaluable in an outage or for knowledge transfer, and should include the following: